ElementAstro/atom-docs/src/content/docs/en/type/flatset.md

 ---
-title: FlatSet Class Documentation
+title: FlatSet
-description: Comprehensive documentation for the FlatSet class in the atom::type namespace, including template parameters, member types, constructors, element access, iterators, capacity, modifiers, lookup, observers, non-member functions, usage examples, and performance considerations.
+description: Comprehensive for the FlatSet class in the atom::type namespace, including template parameters, member types, constructors, element access, iterators, capacity, modifiers, lookup, observers, non-member functions, usage examples, and performance considerations.
 ---

-# atom::type::FlatSet Documentation
+# atom::type::FlatSet

 The `atom::type::FlatSet` is a flat set implementation using a sorted vector as the underlying container.
 It provides similar functionality to `std::set` but with potentially better cache locality and memory usage for small to medium-sized sets.